pauljickling/rpgblog/_posts/2025-01-02-How_I_Design_Adventures.md

 ## Step 2: Define Factions

 Presumably there are NPCs in your adventure.
 A faction is any grouping of NPCs, including a solitary NPC!
 Factions work together towards a common goal.
 If the faction has more than one type of NPC, there will be a leader.
-This includes factions with anarcho-communist politics, even among flat power structures implicit leaders naturally emerge even if unspoken.
-This doesn't need to be like a video game where the leader has boss stats and abilities, they can share statblocks with others if that makes sense, but interactions with leader types of a faction should have an outsized influence on that faction's attitude towards the party.
+This includes factions with anarcho-communist politics, even among flat social systems [implicit power structures form even if they are not formally defined](https://www.jofreeman.com/joreen/tyranny.htm).
+This doesn't need to be like a video game where the leader has boss stats and abilities, they can share identical statblocks with others if that makes sense, but interactions with the leader of a faction should have an outsized influence on that faction's attitude towards the party.

 Personally I think a good adventure should have at least two factions, ideally more.
 Not all of them should be innately hostile.
 But having them be of varying degrees of power and malice is a good idea.